 palettes and water pitcher

 Directions to workshop: Go west 1.7 miles on Bloomfield Rd. from Hwy.
 116, past first Midpine Way.
 Continue up hill past Via della Rosa.
 Turn right between yellow “Stop Ahead” sign and “School Bus Stop Ahead” sign (second Midpine.
 If you come to Pleasant Hill Rd. stop sign on Bloomfield, you have gone TOO far.)
 Drive down this little road, not taking splinter lanes and noting that street numbers are out of order.
 Follow road around to the right, go past a row of white mailboxes and you will see a grey ranch house #919 on right past a field with blue-green building (studio up upstairs behind building where class is held).
-Park in field in front of building or in front of house.
+Park in field in front of building just off the road or in front of gray house.